-Build on imec’s technology portfolio to boost your process performance for converting energy into molecules.
+Build on imec/EnergyVille’s technology portfolio to boost your process performance for converting energy into molecules.

 Renewable energy can only take us part of the way towards a decarbonized society.
 Even if we cover the planet with solar panels and wind turbines, we will still need: